 Mobicip has performed extensive benchmarking and testing to confirm that its Intelligent Real-time Content Filtering engine does not add a noticeable delay to internet access.
 At the same time, it weaves its magic so efficiently that the device experiences no extra load or performance hit.

 Filtering Levels And Policy

-Users can select one of three levels of filtering - elementary school, middle school, and high school.
+Users can select one of four levels of filtering - Strict, Moderate, Mature or Monitor.
 For each level, sites and/or content categorized in one or more of the restricted groups below are blocked.

-- Middle school level blocks online shopping, gambling, dating, liquor, and chat sites/content in addition to the High school level restrictions.
+Strict blocks Google images, online shopping, gambling, dating, liquor, and chat sites/content in addition to the Moderate level restrictions.